AlwaysTinkering2605/WeGrow/replit.md

 Apex is a Performance & Development Platform designed for cleaning companies to integrate Personal Development Plans (PDPs) with Objectives and Key Results (OKR) in a simple, mobile-first application.
 The platform targets three user types: cleaning operatives, area supervisors, and senior leadership, with a focus on goal alignment from company level down to individual objectives.

-**Recent LMS Implementation (Sept 13, 2025)**: Completed comprehensive Learning Management System foundation with secure API, database schema, and ready for frontend integration.
+**Recent LMS Implementation (Sept 24, 2025)**: Successfully completed Phase 1 ApexLMS with comprehensive Learning Management System featuring advanced learning paths, training matrix integration, auto-certification system, real-time data sync, and closed-loop integration.
+All deliverables architect-approved and meet ISO 9001:2015 Clause 7.2 compliance requirements for competence management.

 # User Preferences